 Heyboer joined Lauren Hill and Cara Freeman as repeat All-Big Ten honorees in 2009.
 Heyboer also repeated as an NSCAA All-America selection, earning third-team honors despite missing the final five games of the season with injury.

 2008 saw Saxton lead MSU to one of its most successful seasons as the Spartans collected 14 wins - tying his career-high victory mark.
 Saxton also directed last season's squad to the NCAA Tournament for the third time since 2002, where the Spartans advanced to the second round.
 In 2009, the Spartans went 11-5-4 and posted a 4-4-2 record in Big ten Conference games, and returned to the NCAA Tournament for the second straight season, losing an overtime heartbreaker to No. 11 Santa Clara.

-Saxton has helped the team transition seamlessly into the fabric of one of the toughest conferences in the NCAA, helping the Spartans to three NCAA Tournament appearances, 12 Big Ten Tournament trips and seven winning conference seasons in the Big Ten's 17 years.
+Saxton has helped the team transition seamlessly into the fabric of one of the toughest conferences in the NCAA, helping the Spartans to four NCAA Tournament appearances and 12 Big Ten Tournament trips.

 A two-time Big Ten Conference Coach of the Year, Saxton, earned his 150th victory in the opening-round of the 2006 NCAA Tournament.
 It was MSU's first-ever NCAA Tournament win.
 Saxton's Spartans posted a 12-6-5 record in 2005, their sixth-straight season with double-digit wins, including a 6-2-2 mark in conference action, the team's best-ever Big Ten mark.
 He attained his 200th victory against DePaul in the 2011 opener.